foundersandcoders/coursebook/src/course/handbook/mentor-roles.md

 These mentors will have completed the course, it may have been recently or may have been a longer time ago.

 These mentors will be working and may not always be available, reach out early and be clear about when you may need their help.

-## Employment mentors

-These mentors will give you support in your career journey.
-They have been on this journey themselves and we'll try out best to pair you with someone who works in a similar role to what you may like to pursue.

-Employment mentors will give you advice on tailoring your CV, interviewing and the steps towards getting a job as a developer.

-## Coaches

-Coaches support you through the prerequisites.
-They are there to facilitate conversation and study between you and your fellow coachees.
-They will help you with learning to code and give advice on best practices for learning and starting your journey as a developer.